oliyan/gitlearn/gitonibmi/DevOpsonIBMi.md

 *Nice! we can start using the Jenkins now*
 ![alt text](image-17.png)

-*If you see a notification at the top as below, It is advised to have a separate node for building the code.
-But we will click dismiss for now and try exploring*
+*If you see a notification at the top as given below, It is advised to have a separate node for building the code.
+But we will click dismiss for now and continue with our work*
 ![alt text](image-18.png)

 <br>